Celebrations Policy

 • if this is the case, we will respect the rights and feelings of this child and will provide an alternative experience for them to participate in so that they do not feel that they are being left out

 • the School has an ‘Events Calendar’ that is used to support such events throughout the year.
-We ask that families add their celebration to the calendar so educators can prepare the program
+We ask that families inform us of their celebration

 • families are encouraged to be involved in the preparation and/or the celebration in the School